coap-security/liboscore/doc/guides/light_integration.md

 If those files are integrated in the CoAP library's source code, they probably have suitable locations there.
-If they are to be shipped with libOSCORE or in a dedicated glue code bundle, a structure like the one used by the nanocoap implementatino is recommended:
+If they are to be shipped with libOSCORE or in a dedicated glue code bundle, a structure like the one used by the nanocoap implementation is recommended:

     backends/nanocoap/
     ├── README.md